 Magazines are always a hit with my students.
 They love the full color graphics and the variety of different high interest articles in the magazine.
 I usually have lots of magazines on hand from past subscriptions that I have paid for or were given to me.
 Check with your librarian for older magazines, too.

 The great part about many magazines is they include comprehension questions and writing tasks to go with the articles.
 You could easily create a choice board with tasks for the students to complete.
 Here is a generic choice board that I use with my students when I don’t have time to create a magazine specific choice board or when the magazine I am using doesn’t have a lot of comprehension questions/tasks.
 I just fill in the number of activities and articles required and copy it for my students.
-Click here to grab it for free.
+Click here to grab the magazine reading center for free.

 8. Task Card Center

 Another popular reading center for upper elementary students are reading task cards.
 The short tasks and focused question that are used in tasks cards make them very accessible to all students, especially struggling students.

 Since my students take their standardized tests on the computer now (with lots of typed responses), I like to get them on the computer as often as possible during reading time.
 The good news is there are several different free ways to do this.
 Click on the links to read these blog posts to learn more about online sites you can use during reading time.